 If your child is showing interest in bowling on a regular basis or even joining a junior bowling league, investing in their own bowling ball is a great idea.
 Not only will it give them a piece of equipment that they will love, it will be the correct weight and the finger holes custom drilled for a perfect fit.
 You can buy a bowling ball at your local bowling center’s pro shop or you can find great deals on bowling balls for your child online.

 Are Bowling Shoes Really That Important?

 Yes, bowling shoes are very important, especially if your child is bowling as a hobby or in a junior league.
-Bowling shoes are made to protect the bowler from injury, allow the bowler to slide while throwing and protects the bowling lane surface from dirt, scratches and sticky substances.
+Bowling shoes are made to protect the bowler from injury, allow the bowler to slide while throwing, and protect the bowling lane surface from dirt, scratches, and sticky substances.
 You can find bowling shoes for children at the bowling center pro shop or you can find a wide selection of affordable (and cute) bowling shoes online.